joannawolthuis/MetaboShiny/README.md

 # STEP 1
 pull the repository through the terminal or through download
 # STEP 2: requirements (these may require admin rights)
-install an R version that at least is R 3.5 install Java install JDK (may require creating an Oracle account)
+install an R version that at least is R 3.5, install Java and JDK (may require creating an Oracle account)
 # STEP 3
 run either start.sh or startShiny.R (the latter with "Rscript startShiny.R" from the command line)
 # STEP 4